syncfusion-content/blazor-docs/blazor/listview/how-to/get-selected-items-from-listview.md

+---
+layout: post
+title: How to Get Selected Items From Listview in Blazor Listview Component | Syncfusion
+description: Checkout and learn about Get Selected Items From Listview in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # How to get selected items from listview

 Single or many items can be selected by users in the ListView control.
 An API is used to get selected items from the